 - PRTM Student Resources

-Recreational therapy is a cost-effective healthcare profession that uses active treatments such as leisure, sport, play and community participation to increase the well-being and functional outcomes for individuals experiencing disability or health conditions.
+Recreational therapy is a cost-effective healthcare profession that uses active treatments such as recreation, leisure, sport, play and community participation to increase the well-being and functional outcomes for individuals experiencing disability or health conditions.
 Recreational therapy was defined by the American Therapeutic Recreation Association as, “A treatment service designed to restore, remediate and rehabilitate a person’s level of functioning and independence in life activities, to promote health and wellness as well as reduce or eliminate the activity limitations and restrictions to participation in life situations caused by illness or disabling condition.”
 (2009)

-More simply stated, recreational therapy improves functional outcomes for people with health conditions using active treatments such as leisure, sport, play, and community participation.
+More simply stated, recreational therapy improves functional outcomes for people with health conditions using active treatments such as leisure, recreation, sport, play, and community participation.
 Recreational therapists are nationally certified and use the clinical process of assessment, planning, implementation and evaluation.

 Did you know that: